-The outlook of the local construction section is positive underpinned by the on-going infrastructure works and social projects such as MRT line, ECRL, KL-Singapore high speed rail and affordable housing.
+The outlook of the local construction section is positive underpinned by the on-going infrastructure works and social projects such as MRT line, ECRL, and affordable housing.

-This will contribute towards a high demand for construction sector.
-The Group will intensify its competitiveness in order to replenish the order book in 2018 and leverage on its track record to seize future growth opportunities.
-Moving forward, the Group will continue to enhance its proposition and strengthen its rapport with government agency by supplying quality products in its existing projects.
+This will contribute towards a high demand for construction works and benefits the construction sector.
+The Group will intensify its efforts to replenish the order book in 2019 and leverage on its track record to seize future growth opportunities.
+Moving forward, the Group will continue to enhance its value proposition and strengthen its rapport with government agency by supplying quality products in its existing projects.